 Medco also has at times been stocked with surplus hatchery trout, including some fall plantings that have occurred and might include really nice one-pound rainbows.

-The usual lake-fishing techniques for trout will take planters here.
+The usual lake-fishing techniques for trout will take trout here.
 (More detail: Trout Fishing: Basic How-To Techniques and Tips.)

-During the summer, the trout fishery will be poor or non-existent, so turn your attention to a decent fishery for largemouth bass as well as bluegill, bullhead catfish and crappie.
+During the summer, the trout fishery will be slow, so turn your attention to a decent fishery for largemouth bass as well as bluegill, bullhead catfish and crappie.

 Most of these fish tend to be structure oriented.

-Bass and crappie often will be found in shallower water during the spring spawning season, but the bass in particularly will tend to move into deeper water during other times of the season.
+Bass and crappie often will be found in shallower water during the spring spawning season, but they will tend to move into deeper water during other times of the season.

 Medco Pond is a bit more than an hour from the Medford area, located on the Butte Falls-Prospect Road between (appropriately) Butte Falls and Prospect.